cybermonic/Trail/README.md

 | `y`         | The label of every node in the `event_ids` field                                                                                                   |
 | `label_map` | An int to str dictionary mapping the values in `y` to human-readable strings.
 E.g., `label_map[0] == "APT28"`.                                     |

+## ML_DATA.zip
+Preprocessed files built from the TKG representing nodes only as feature vectors, with labels when they appear in events with only a single threat actor.
+Contains the files `domain_x.npy`, `url_x.npy`, and `ip_x.npy` with rows in the same order as the CSV files in `TKG.zip` with corresponding `domain_y.npy`, `url_y.npy`, and `ip_y.npy` files containing either labels or a -1 if the IOC has appeared in events attributed to different threat actors.
+There is also a json file called `kfolds.json` with the training folds we used.

 ## Top-level `src/` files